-Prompting: if the person is struggling or becoming frustrated with not knowing what to do, offer cues or prompts.
-Also, offer reassurance and validation!
+Prompting: If the person is struggling or becoming frustrated with not knowing what to do, offer cues or prompts.
+Also, offer reassurance and validation.

-Be supportive: the goal of activities should be for the person with dementia to enjoy their time, not for the activity to be completed correctly.
-Again, offer reassurance and validation!
+Be supportive: The goal of activities should be for the person with dementia to enjoy their time, not for the activity to be completed correctly.
+Again, offer reassurance and validation.

 Why Activities Matter with Teepa Snow

-Highlights the use of engaging activities to give back moments of joy, happiness, and an improved quality of life.
+This video highlights the use of engaging activities to give back moments of joy, happiness, and an improved quality of life.
 Learn the difference between simple entertainment and engaging projects that stimulate brain activity